Semyon Nakhimson: Biography

 Delegate of the First and Second All-Russian Congresses of the Soviets, at the II Congress he was elected a member of the All-Russian Central Executive Committee.
 Member of the meeting of the Constituent Assembly on January 18, 1918.

 In December 1917, the Petrograd newspaper The Day published an article by another famous journalist Lev Lvov about Semyon Nakhimson depicting the unseemly image of a pseudo-revolutionary who allegedly was involved in violations of financial discipline and spreading false information about his biography.
 The army commission of inquiry from representatives of various party factions, appointed at the categorical demand of Semyon Nakhimson himself, thoroughly investigated all the charges, dismantled all the political activities of the revolutionary and thoroughly admitted that the charges were defamatory.
 On March 12, 1918 fully rehabilitated by the general meeting of the Executive Committee of the Council of Soldiers' Deputies of the 12th Army, demanding the immediate publication of the decisions of the investigative commission.

 In January–February 1918, together with former General Fedor Novitsky, he led the formation of the first Red Army units in the Republic.

 On March 22, 1918, on suspicion of withholding 10 thousand rubles during the February retreat, was subjected to house arrest in the city of Rybinsk with suspension from all responsible posts.
 On April 8, 1918, the Investigation Commission of the Rybinsk Revolutionary Tribunal decided: "The matter should be stopped and completely rehabilitated the pure revolutionary honor of comrade Semyon Nakhimson from any malicious slanderous attacks".

 On May 21, 1918, summoned to Moscow by order of the Council of Labor and Defense.
 On May 30, 1918, he was appointed military commissar (through the Central Committee of the Russian Communist Party (Bolsheviks)) of the largest in Soviet Russia Yaroslavl Military District.
 He launched an active mobilization work, achieved the formation and sending to the Czechoslovak front of a number of "extraordinary" divisions.

 On July 4, 1918, chairman of the Yaroslavl Regional Executive Committee.
-He was killed by Yaroslavl (according to one of the versions he was hacked to pieces at the Bristol Hotel) at the very beginning of the Yaroslavl uprising on July 6, 1918.
+He was killed by a rebel (according to one of the versions he was hacked to pieces at the Bristol Hotel) at the very beginning of the Yaroslavl Uprising on July 6, 1918.
 He was buried at the Monument to the Fighters of the Revolution on the Field of Mars in Petrograd.

 From 1918 to 1944, Vladimirsky Avenue and the square in Leningrad were named after Nakhimson.
 In the project, the Vladimirskaya metro station was called "Nakhimson Square".
 There are streets of Nakhimson in the cities of Ivanovo, Smolensk, Staraya Russa, Pavlovsk and Petrodvorets (Saint Petersburg), Nevel (Pskov Region), Okulovka (Novgorod Region) and several other cities and towns.
 One of the streams flowing in Peterhof Park of Peterhof, is called the Nakhimson groove.
 Since August 1984, the street in Yaroslavl also bears the name of Nakhimson.
 Until 1993, the street in Rybinsk was named after Nakhimson (now Malaya Kazanskaya).